SfdJucide/School-Projects/SimpleBashUtils/README.md

 # Simple Bash Utils
-Development of Bash text utilities: cat, grep.
+Development of a simple CI/CD for the Bash text utilities: cat, grep.

 ## cat Usage
 Cat is one of the most frequently used commands on Unix-like operating systems.
 It has three related functions with regard to text files: displaying them, combining copies of them and creating new ones.